Learn about our Funeral & Cremation Services

 No, they will be notified through the same process that Social Security is notified.

 The answer is yes and no. You are allowed to scatter cremated remains on private property as long as you have the permission of the landowner.
 Scattering cremated remains on public land or waterways can sometimes be allowed depending on where it is but usually requires you to obtain a permit before doing so.
+If you have more questions about cremation and pricing, please contact us.

 There are many options available today for how you can use your loved ones' cremated remains to memorialize your loved one.
 The most common choices are to keep them at home in an urn, bury them in a cemetery, place them in a niche or mausoleum, or scatter them.